Rashmika-B/IoT-based-Weather-Reporting-System/README.md

 # IoT-based-Weather-Reporting-System
 This is a simple Smart weather reporting system using Raspberry Pi and suitable sensors.
-The system monitors weather parameters such as: Temperature,Humidity,Pressure, and gives alerts whenever it Rains.
+The system monitors and reports weather parameters such as: Temperature,Humidity,Pressure, and gives alerts whenever it Rains.

+In this projects we have used **ThingSpeak** platform for matlab analysis and **IFTTT** service to send alerts and notification.

 Components Used in this Project :